Skip to main content

 Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions about staying healthy and living healthier lifestyles.

 Our team has been exploring the peptide space for years.
 For every hour we’ve put into writing about peptides, we’ve devoted two or three hours to research.
-All told, our total clock time on the subject exceeds 1,000 hours — a conservative estimate from which we pull further and further away with each week.
+All told, our total clock time on the subject exceeds 1,000 hours.
 Along the way, we’ve gained invaluable insights from medical providers who prescribe peptides, as well as from people who use them.

 Additionally, like all health-related content on this website, this guide was thoroughly vetted by one or more members of our Medical Review Board for accuracy and will continue to be monitored for updates by our editorial team.